What does Cody mean?

 Cody is a very prominent first name for males (#246 out of 1220, Top 20%) and also a very prominent surname for all people (#1739 out of 150436, Top 1%).
 (2000 U.S. Census)

-Displayed below is an analysis of the statistics of the boy name Cody and corresponding names.
-Codey, Codie, Coty and Kody (#731 in recent rankings) are the prominent alternative forms of Cody (#220 in recent rankings).
-These forms of Cody were popular 2 decades ago (usage of 1.1%) and have become significantly less popular since (usage 0.11%, 90% less), with versions such as Codey becoming less trendy.
+Which version is better?with its variant forms and related boy names.
+Codey, Codie, Coty and Kody (#770 in recent rankings) are the prominent alternative forms of Cody (#237 in recent rankings).
+These forms of Cody were popular 2 decades ago (usage of 1.1%) and have become significantly less popular since (usage 0.1%, 91% less), with versions such as Codey becoming less trendy.